NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/ONT/ONT_Tutorial.rst

 By default, dorado basecaller will attempt to detect any adapter or primer sequences at the beginning and end of reads, and remove them from the output sequence.

-.. admonition:: What is the argument when invoking dorado basecaller if you want to skip read trimming?
+.. admonition:: Question
-   :class: dropdown, question
+   :class: warning

-    ``--no-trim``
+    What is the argument when invoking dorado basecaller if you want to skip read trimming?